kaixindelele/DDPG_Fetch/README.md

+# Time consumption for cpu and gpu:
-# pytorch-gpu vs pytorch-cpu with "mpirun -np 1 python train.py":
+pytorch-gpu vs pytorch-cpu with "mpirun -np 1 python train.py"

 pytorch-gpu:
 >[2021-02-10 18:05:54.221622] epoch is: 0, eval success rate is: 0.000